 Providing healthcare to Syrian refugees

 We’ve worked with Syrian refugees and host communities in Lebanon since 2013.
-Through support from the German government, World Diabetes Foundation, and UNOCHA, we provide healthcare to help older people manage noncommunicable diseases like diabetes and cope with psychological distress.
+Through support from the German government, World Diabetes Foundation, and UNOCHA, we provide healthcare to help older people manage NCDs like diabetes and cope with psychological distress.
 They receive medical consultations, lab tests, medication, and group counseling.

-We work with a diverse range of partners, from local organizations such as Amel Association, AlHadatha, and the Imam Sadr Foundation to international NGOs like Humanity and Inclusion.
-We also advocate for UN agencies, government ministries, and international NGOs to adopt inclusive practices in humanitarian programming, including data collection and analysis according to sex, age, and disability.
+We work with a diverse range of partners, from local organizations such as Amel Association, AlHadatha, and the Imam Sadr Foundation, to international NGOs like Humanity and Inclusion.
+We also advocate for UN agencies, governments, and international NGOs to adopt inclusive practices in humanitarian programming, including data collection and analysis according to sex, age, and disability.